jordanmoore753/DS-Plus/README.md

 ## AVL Tree

 An **AVL Tree** is a self-balancing *Binary Search Tree*.
-When new nodes are inserted into the tree, or when nodes are removed from the tree, the tree automatically rebalances itself to ensure **O(log2n)** times for common operations.
+When new nodes are inserted into the tree, or when nodes are removed from the tree, the tree automatically rebalances itself to ensure **O(log2n)** time for common operations.

 The **AVL Tree** in *Plus* is the strongest implementation of an AVL Tree in *JavaScript* up to this point in time.
 It includes all of the standard methods one expects from an AVL Tree, in addition to methods and data stores that I have included as improvements on the idea of an AVL Tree at its core.